-- Scope.
-The following statement of policy (the “Policy”) applies to (i) each Trustee (“Trustee”) of the Cystic Fibrosis Foundation Board of Trustees (the “Board”), (ii) to all individuals elected as advisors to the Board (“Advisors”), (iii) to all corporate officers (“Officers”) of the Cystic Fibrosis Foundation and its controlled affiliates, if any, (collectively, the “Foundation”) and (iv) all directors of such affiliate.
-All directors of such affiliate who are not Officers of the Foundation shall be subject to the same requirements as Trustees under this policy.
+Scope.
+The following statement of policy (the “Policy”) applies to (i) each Trustee (“Trustee”) of the Cystic Fibrosis Foundation Board of Trustees (the “Board”), (ii) each advisor (“Advisor”) to the Board,1 (iii) each Board officer (“Officer”) of the Cystic Fibrosis Foundation and its controlled affiliates, if any, (collectively, the “Foundation”), and (iv) each director of such affiliate.
+All directors of such affiliate who are not Officers of the Foundation shall be subject to the same requirements as Trustees under this Policy.

 The Foundation’s integrity must be protected and advanced at all times.
 Therefore, employees, consultants or directors of biotechnology and pharmaceutical companies where a material focus is on cystic fibrosis may not serve in a voting capacity on the Board.
 In the event that the preceding becomes relevant for a Trustee, the procedures in section 5 below would apply.

-The Foundation recognizes that Trustees, Advisors and Officers of the Foundation could have other potential conflicts of interest with the Foundation.
-Although potential conflicts may be inconsequential, it is everyone’s responsibility to ensure that the Board is made aware of situations that involve personal, familial or Commercial Relationships (as defined below) that could encumber the independence or the ability of Trustees, Advisors or Officers to act in the best interests of the Foundation without conflict of interest.
+The Foundation recognizes that Trustees, Advisors, and Officers of the Foundation could have other potential conflicts of interest with the Foundation.
+Although potential conflicts may be inconsequential, it is everyone’s responsibility to ensure that the Board is made aware of situations that involve personal, familial or Commercial Relationships (as defined below) that could encumber the independence or the ability of Trustees, Advisors, or Officers to act in the best interests of the Foundation.

 Disclosure.
-All Trustees Advisors, and Officers of the Foundation are requested to list on this form those Commercial Relationships that he or she (or a Family Member) maintain with organizations that (1) do business with the Foundation or which are owned, in whole or in part, by organizations that do business with the Foundation (including, but not limited to vendors and organizations in which the Foundation invests for mission-related purposes or purposes of a financial return), (2) are engaged in work concerning cystic fibrosis or (3) otherwise could be construed potentially to affect his or her independent, unbiased judgment in light of his or her decision-making authority or responsibility.
-These disclosures are to be made annually upon distribution of this form by the Foundation as well as at any time during the year that an issue requiring disclosure arises.
+All Trustees, Advisors, and Officers of the Foundation are requested to list on this form those Commercial Relationships that they (or a Family Member) maintain with organizations that (1) do business with the Foundation or which are owned, in whole or in part, by organizations that do business with the Foundation (including, but not limited to vendors and organizations in which the Foundation invests for mission-related purposes or purposes of a financial return), (2) are engaged in work concerning cystic fibrosis or (3) otherwise could be construed potentially to affect their independent, unbiased judgment in light of their decision-making authority or responsibility.
+These disclosures are to be made annually upon distribution of this form by the Foundation as well as updated promptly throughout the year as appropriate.

-Information provided on this form, may be disclosed to the Governance Committee, the Board and their legal counsel for evaluation in accordance with the Foundation’s Bylaws.
-Such information shall otherwise be kept as confidential and shall not be disclosed to other parties except as required by law.
+Information provided on this form may be disclosed to the Governance Committee of the Board, the Board, and the Foundation’s legal counsel and leadership for review.
+Such information shall otherwise be kept as confidential and shall only be disclosed on a need-to-know basis or as required by law.

 Indirect: Indirect ownership constitutes ownership in an entity that has ownership of the entity in question; e.g., through a corporation, partnership, limited liability company, trust, investment fund (excluding mutual funds, exchange traded funds and hedge funds) or other business entity.
 There can be Indirect ownership through multiple tiers of entities.